oroinc/documentation/user/back-office/system/configuration/commerce/orders/global-order-status-management.rst

 Configure Global Settings for Order External Status Management
 ==============================================================

+.. note:: This setting is available starting from OroCommerce version 6.0.2.

 In addition to managing :ref:`an internal order status <user-guide--sales--orders>`, you can also manage an order status in an external system.
 By default, an external system cannot change the order status.
 To enable a modification of an external order status:

 1. Navigate to **System > Configuration** in the main menu.